DHTMLX/docs-richtext/docs/api/methods.md

 ### Getting custom statistics

-It is also possible to get custom statistics set via the `customStats` configuration option for any other text items, e.g. the number of sentences:
+It is also possible to return a value of the custom statistical parameter set via the `customStats` configuration option, e.g. the number of sentences.
+For that, use the name of the custom property as a property of the `getStats()` method:

 ```js
 var richtext = new dhx.Richtext("rich", {